Iva May Abbey

 RICHLAND CENTER - Six sisters met for the first time in 35 years Sunday at the home of Mrs. Lou Pugh, Gotham.
 The sisters are the daughters of Simon and Mary Blake, pioneer residents of Richland county.
 One of the sisters has lived in the state of Washington for many years and this was her first visit to Wisconsin since 1907.
 She is Mrs. Viola Mason.
 The others are Mrs. William Abbey, Dodgeville; Mrs. Mary E. Davis, and Mrs. Charles Lovell, Madison; Mrs. Lou Pugh, Gotham; and Mrs. Pearl Lawton, Richland Center.
 Friends who attended were Mr. and Mrs. Cyrus Mayfield, Marvin and Ruby Mayfield, Mr. and Mrs. Wm.
 Klousia, Letha and Gerald Klausia of Ash Creek; Mr. and Mrs. Donald Stratman, Marian Stratman, Melva Perkins, Dodgeville; Clifford Pugh, Stevens Point; Harold Lovell, Muscoda; Martha and Helen Louise Lovell, Madison; Raymond Lawton, Richland Center; Mr. and Mrs. Chas.
 Waite, Pern Pugh and Lou Pugh, Gotham.
 A picnic dinner was served.

-The 1930 U. S. Census taken on April 6, 1930, shows Cyrus L. Mayfield (age 52) born in Wisconsin to Wisconsin-born parents is a dairy farmer owning his own farm in Orion Twp., Richland Co., WI.
-Living with him is his wife Ivy M. Mayfield (age 51) born in Kansas to Canadian and Wisconsin-born parents.
-They were married at ages 22 and 20 respectively.
-Also living at home are two Wisconsin-born children: Marvin J. Mayfield (age 22); and Ruby E. Mayfield (age 14).
+The 1930 U. S. Census taken on April 7, 1930, shows Cyrus L. Mayfield (age 52) born in Wisconsin to Wisconsin-born parents, and first married at age 22, is a married Dairy Farm Farmer, and who rents his farm, and is living in the Town of Orion, Richland Co., WI.
+Living with him are: his wife Ivy M. Mayfield (age 51) born in Kansas to English Canada and Wisconsin-born parents, and first married at age 20; his unmarried son, Marvin J. Mayfield (age 22) born in Wisconsin to Wisconsin and Kansas-born parents, a Farm Laborer; and his daughter, Ruby E. Mayfield (age 14) born in Wisconsin to Wisconsin and Kansas-born parents.

 The Wisconsin State Journal, Madison, Dane Co., WI, Wednesday, August 15, 1945